zifeo/nest-stdpmodule/README.md

 - allows flexible neuro-modulation through, e.g., custom events or additional spike receptors
 - requires a DSL (pynest) or must follow a well defined *contract* (pre-neuron -> synapse, synapse -> post-neuron, post-neuron -> synapse on port **1** for feedback, see figure above)
 - minimum delay is twice the simulation resolution
+- can connect with Multimeter and record variables
 - theoretically complete graph scales at **O(4n^2)** connections for **n** neurons

 ### In this repository